Data Warehouse

 How Do Data Warehouses Relate to AI Analytics and Where Are They Headed?

 AI is infiltrating every layer.
 Query optimisers now use machine-learning models to choose execution plans, reducing both latency and cost.
-Vector databases and similarity search capabilities are being folded into mainstream warehouses so that large-language-model applications can retrieve context efficiently.
+Vector databases and similarity search capabilitiesarrow-up-right are being folded into mainstream warehouses so that large-language-model applications can retrieve context efficiently.

-Natural-language interfaces, pioneered by tools like Dot, lower the skill barrier: business users type “why did monthly recurring revenue dip in June?” and an agent decomposes the question, generates SQL, visualises the output and returns recommended actions, all while respecting role-based permissions.
+Natural-language interfaces, pioneered by tools like Dotarrow-up-right, lower the skill barrier: business users type “why did monthly recurring revenue dip in June?” and an agent decomposes the question, generates SQL, visualises the output and returns recommended actions, all while respecting role-based permissions.

 Last updated